1. Introduction and Scope

 · Identify the template file

-View the header in the respective configuration file (appsweb_STESTI_
+View the header in the respective configuration file (appsweb_STESTI_astest02.cfg in above example).

 Second line of header would show the name of template file: